DevOpsTestLab/DevOpsWarriors/README.md

 # Listed below are our next steps!

-### Onboard the our flagship application onto the CICD pipeline
+### Onboard our flagship application onto the CICD pipeline

 **Status:** In-progress